 You may notice bubbles in the jar, or a "boiling" look after removing them from the canner, this is normal.

 You may also notice the liquid level is slightly lower than when they went in.
 The potatoes do seem to absorb more of the liquid during processing, although sometimes some siphoning may happen.
-As long as there is still at least 50% of original liquid left in the jars, they will be just fine.
+As long as original headspace was 1 inch and there is still at least 50% of original liquid left in the jars, they will be just fine.

 Carefully remove the jars, using the jar lifters, and place them on a towel covered counter.